Amichai Chikli: Diaspora Affairs Minister

 In October 2023 he also condemned Itamar Ben-Gvir, who had urged the Israeli Police to be prepared for widespread Arab Israeli unrest after 7 October.
-Chikli reiterated that “so far, the Arab population has shown much solidarity and responsibility.”
+Chikli reiterated that "so far, the Arab population has shown much solidarity and responsibility."
 He continued: "And this is especially true for the Bedouin population in the Negev, which has suffered victims and missing people and is displaying responsibility and solidarity with quite a few initiatives for hosting families and helping distressed citizens."

 Chikli also supports the hasbara efforts of former government spokesperson Eylon Levy.
 Levy's State of the Nation podcast, in which he interviews guests about Israel, antisemitism, and Jewish history, is partly funded by Chikli's ministry.

-In May 2024 the Israeli government approved Chikli's proposal to memorialize non-Israeli Jews in the diaspora that were murdered by perpetrators that had anti-Semitic motives.
+In May 2024 the Israeli government approved Chikli's proposal to memorialize non-Israeli Jews in the diaspora that were murdered by perpetrators that had antisemitic motives.
 In the resolution that was passed it was agreed to set a date to commemorate the murdered Jews in the diaspora, to create physical monument and integrate their stories into the education system.
 A website and database will be open to the public to view details of the victims that are being memorialized.

 In June 2024 he was interviewed by The Jerusalem Post Editor-in-Chief, Zvika Klein at the Jerusalem Post Annual Conference in New York.
 On rising rates of antisemitism in the diaspora, Chikli reiterated his ministry's mission to support the safety of diaspora communities, monitor antisemitism and investigate student organizations hostile to Israel.
 In August 2024, his ministry launched a new monitoring system, the National Command Post (“Mashlat”) to track online antisemitic discourse.

 In January 2025 he was targeted by far right commentator, Candace Owens over an upcoming TikTok ban in the United States.
 Owens shared a conspiracy theory that Israel is responsible for the ban, sharing a clip of Chikli discussing his efforts to lobby TikTok to curb antisemitism on the platform.

+In May 2026, following a meeting with the Israeli pro-settler organization, Nachala, Chikli said that establishing new Israeli settlements in northern Gaza should be a part of the Likud party's election platform, stating: "Settling the northern border area [of Gaza] should be a part of our election manifesto."